Day-exe/Portfolio-Projects/README.md

-# THIS VERSION IS DEPRICATED.
-NEW VERSION IS [HERE](https://github.com/Day-exe/PortfolioProjects)
+# ⚠️THIS VERSION IS DEPRICATED.
+NEW VERSION IS [HERE](https://github.com/Day-exe/PortfolioProjects) ⚠️

 # Portfolio-ITOA
 Collection of my portfolio projects for my Internship class in the Oracle ITOA Program